TJCAJ/memorycardgame/README.md

 ### **1. Strategy**

 My goal was to build an interactive, memory game suitable for all ages.
-I wished to use a deck of cards to set up an easy and familiar styling of the game.
+I wished to use selected values from a deck of cards to set up an easy and familiar styling of the game.
 The theme is also to some extent a follow-up to my previous PP1 project in mind, where created website for a poker club.
 I would like to see this as continuation and learn how to create various games adapted for such a website.

-  - The user will able to familiarise themselves with the game rules before starting tto play.
+  - The user will able to familiarise themselves with the game rules before starting to play.

 ### **2. Scope**